Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 What if the Rescission Period is Over?

 This is the position that most owners are in.
 Upon expiration of the rescission period, automatic cancellation by the resort is no longer mandatory.
 But there are still options, and a clear timeshare cancellation letter can pave the way.
+With average maintenance fees reaching $1,650 annually in 2026, a 36% increase over the last five years waiting to act only compounds the financial burden.

 Timeshare companies seldom cut their owners loose easily.
 To cancel a contract after the window, it is generally not so simple and will need:

-- Detailed evidence of misrepresentation
+- Detailed evidence of misrepresentation.

-- Contract review
+- Contract review and identifying “material errors.”

-- Escalate to Compliance or Developer Relations
+- Escalation to Compliance or Developer Relations.

-- Negotiation
+- Negotiation and legal pressure.

-- Professional exit representation
+- Professional exit representation.

 And that’s exactly where Resort Victory can be a tremendous help to most owners.
 Because as a licensed and bonded timeshare exit team, they take care of the negotiation, paperwork, and pressure to cancel your contract.